silzai/ObsidianNotes/Notes/RandomStudyNotes/MachineLearning/Lecture-7.md

 - can use `GridSearchCV` to get the best degree to set the model (basically to get lowest variance (lowest test error) )
 # Practical Aspects
 - regularization
+# Logistic Regression
+- used for classification
+- logistic regression will estimate an "s" shaped curve that will be the probability
+- the prediction by the curve will be between 0 and 1
+- typically we use 0.5 as the normal threshold of accept or not accept,
+	- but when cost of false positive if higher, then we will use ==??==
+	- but when cost of false negative if higher, then we will use ==??==
+- cost function used: binary cross entropy
+	- penalizes predicting wrong probability